Heroes-Profile/heroesprofile/resources/docs/1.0/terms.md

 <a name="game_map"></a>
 ## `Game Map`
-The filterable Game Map option.
-All of the maps are available to choose from, but only the ranked maps will return results.
+All of the game maps in the current rank rotation.

 <a name="games_played"></a>
 ## `Games Played`